-Opt for a glass-bottom boat tour if you want to stay dry and relaxed.
-With expert commentary and fish feeding, this is an excellent way for all travellers to take a peek at the magical reef world below the surface.
+Opt for a glass-bottom boat tour to stay dry and relaxed.
+With expert commentary and fish feeding, this is an excellent way for all travellers to peek at the magical Reef world below the surface.

 Fun fact: In 1937, the world’s first glass-bottom boat was launched on Green Island.

 Green Island Jetty is renowned for its vibrant marine ecosystem, making it a haven for snorkelling enthusiasts.

 Swimming in the Great Barrier Reef waters is a thrill, but the water activities don’t stop there.
 Try kayaking, surf skiing or windsurfing to show your expertise or learn a new skill.
 For a little more adrenalin, take to the skies with parasailing.

 During July and August, magnificent humpback whales pass by Green Island during the Australian winter months.
 Some travellers can be lucky enough to see these majestic creatures on the Green Island ferry.

 Next, Book a whale-watching tour in the waters off Green Island.
 Perhaps you will see local superstar Migaloo, one of only four white humpback whales worldwide.

 Green Island is unique because it gives you two world wonders in one visit!
 After marvelling at the Reef, take a few steps – really, just a few steps – to enter the lush rainforest.

 The low, forested atoll makes access to the rainforest convenient for travellers.
 Wander easily along one of the many boardwalk trails that wind through the rainforested national park with a guide or lead yourself using the interpretive information.
 Great for a shady escape from the sun.
 Discover more information on our Eco tour.

 10. Green Island Resort